-If you are taking care of an orphan you may get a guardian's payment.
-It is
+If you are taking care of an orphan you may get a social welfare payment.
+It

-not necessary to be a legally appointed guardian.
-A guardian's payment may be
+is not necessary to be a legally appointed guardian.
+You may get such a payment

-paid to you if the orphan lives with you and you are responsible for his or her
+if the orphan lives with you and you are responsible for his or her care.
+The

 If an orphan is attending a full-time education course, is aged between 18